dlops-io/mega-pipeline/transcribe_audio/README.md

 * -u, --upload      Upload transcribed text to GCS bucket Write a function to upload the files in `text_prompts` to the bucket `text_prompts` in GCS

+### Testing your code locally
+* Inside your docker shell make sure you run the following commands:
+* `python clip.py -d` - Should download all the required data from GCS bucket
+* `python clip.py -t` - Should transcribe audio to text and save it locally
+* `python clip.py -u` - Should upload the transcribed text to the remote GCS bucket
+* Verify that your uploaded data shows up in the [Mega Pipeline App](https://ac215-mega-pipeline.dlops.io/)

 ### Push Container to Docker Hub
 * Sign up in Docker Hub and create an [Access Token](https://hub.docker.com/settings/security)
 * Login to the Hub: `docker login -u <USER NAME> -p <ACCESS TOKEN>`